 - FabricGrip (Pink) – for fabric

 If you’re still using an iron for heat transfer vinyl, it’s really time for an upgrade.
 The Cricut EasyPress will make things so much easier than an iron.
+I’ve written a full in depth review of the Cricut EasyPress plus there are 4 different sizes to suit your needs.
 No more peeling after 1 or 2 wears.
 The EasyPress takes out all the guesswork of the right time and temperature.

 If you have space, you can get a real heat press for just a little more money.
-Consider a beginner heat press, especially if you are doing anything in mass quantity or commercial purposes.
+Consider a beginner heat press (find the best beginner machines in my article), especially if you are doing anything in mass quantity or commercial purposes.

 The BrightPad is great for a lot of reasons.
 First, it makes weeding sooo much easier by making the cut lines visible.
 If you have anything more than a simple cut, this will help out tons.
 You can even use it for tracing and adapting patterns.
-We also wrote an in-depth review for the BrightPad.
+I also wrote an in-depth review for the new BrightPad and BrightPad Go.

 Essential Tool Set